An Overview of Prototype Formulations for Interpretable Deep Learning: Introduction

-With the increased popularity of prototypical part models, there has been a corresponding rise in the number of architectural choices.
-However, to the best of our knowledge, there is no comprehensive overview of the design choices and prototype formulations for learning interpretable prototypes and their effect on predictive performance.

-This paper explores different prototype formulations.
-Its contributions are as follows:\\ \textbf{Prototype Formulation Overview}: A comprehensive overview of different, learnable prototype definitions, including both point based and probabilistic prototypes as shown in \autoref{fig:tablefig}.\\ \textbf{HyperPG}: A new probabilistic prototype representation with learned parameters anchor $\alpha$, mean $\mu$ and variance $\sigma^2$.
-This representation models a Gaussian distribution over cosine similarities, thereby projecting a Gaussian distribution on the surface of a hypersphere.
-HyperPG's similarity score is based on the Gaussian's probability density function and adapts its size through a learned standard deviation.\\ \textbf{Benchmarking Protoypes}: Extensive image classification experiments based on prototypical part network architectures like ProtoPNet on the CUB-200-2011 \citep{Wah2011caltechucsdbirds}, Stanford Cars \citep{Krause} and Oxford Flowers \citep{Nilsback2008AutomatedFlower} datasets.
+The increased popularity of prototypical part models increases architectural choices, yet there is no comprehensive overview of prototype formulations and their effect on predictive performance.
+This paper explores different prototype formulations with the following contributions: \begin{itemize}[leftmargin=*,topsep=2pt,itemsep=1pt] \item \textbf{Prototype Formulation Overview:} A comprehensive overview of different learnable prototype definitions, including both point-based and probabilistic prototypes as shown in \autoref{fig:tablefig}. \item \textbf{HyperPG:} A probabilistic prototype representation modeling Gaussian distributions over cosine similarities with learned anchor $\alpha$, mean $\mu$, and variance $\sigma^2$, projecting Gaussians onto hypersphere surfaces. \item \textbf{Benchmarking and Robustness Analysis:} Image classification experiments on CUB-200-2011 \cite{Wah2011caltechucsdbirds}, Stanford Cars \cite{Krause}, and Oxford Flowers \cite{Nilsback2008AutomatedFlower} datasets, evaluating both full optimization and simplified training procedures to reveal differences in hyperparameter sensitivity.
+Our code is publicly available on Github\footnote{\url{https://github.com/LiXiling/prob-proto}}. \end{itemize}